Homosexuality in the Christian Scriptures

 had, he would have used the word "paiderasste."
 That was the

-standard Greek term at the time for sexual behavior between males.
+standard Greek term at the time for sexual activity between males.
 We can conclude that he probably meant

 something different than people who engaged in male-male adult sexual